 But, in recent years, as people from all over the world came to Bali for its artistic and cultural treasures, they also found an island with fabulous weather and miles of perfect beaches.
 With its friendly people and a welcoming tourist infrastructure in place, many folks now come to Bali just for the sunny beaches, surfing, late-night parties and world-class snorkeling.
 Thus has developed a separate tourist infrastructure: “Bali on the Beach”

-This atmosphere is like other high-end beach resorts all around the world.
-And they are very popular for a reason.
+This atmosphere is like other high-end beach resorts around the world.
+They are very popular; and for a reason.
 After all, what’s not to love about a few days in a five-star beach paradise with great restaurants, fancy cocktails and brilliant sunsets?

 A major feature of Bali’s hospitality is wellness.
 So the spa has as many treatments as a peacock has tail feathers.
 And the menus are filled with exotic meals that are healthy, delicious and beautifully presented.
-But they can also cover the needs of carnivores who want French fries with their filet mignon.
+But they can also cover the needs of carnivores that want French fries with their filet mignon.
+And OMG, the desserts are world class, and their ice cream rivals the Italians.

 The rooms are built around a courtyard with the lobby, the bar and various shops clustered like a Balinese village.
 Building the bedrooms around a central courtyard allows each room to be a view room and each has its own balcony.